 1. Unwind and connect.
 Cut out as much stress as possible.
 Find ways to ease the stress you can't avoid.
 Exercise, meditation, and talking to people you trust are three ideas to start with.Work on your weight.
 Most Americans are overweight.
 Bringing your weight to a healthy level is a plus for your heart.

 2. Upgrade your next meal.
 Favor fruits, vegetables,...

 What's safe.
 Your doctor can let you know what activities are OK for you to do.
 You may have more options than you think.

 Ask your doctor about exercises such as pushups and sit-ups.
 These exercises involve straining muscles against other muscles or an immovable object.
 You may need to avoid them.

 Heavy lifting.
-Make sure that lifting or pushing heavy objects and chores such as raking, shoveling, mowing, or scrubbing aren't off limits.
+Make sure that lifting and pushing heavy objects, and chores such as raking, shoveling, mowing, and scrubbing, aren't off-limits.
 Chores around the house can be tiring for some people.
 Do only what you can do without getting tired.